MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365-campaigns-setup.md

 # Setup for Microsoft 365 Business for Campaigns

-Now that you have [subscribed to Microsoft 365 for Campaigns](get-microsoft-365-campaigns.md), your next step is to get everything set up.
+After you have [subscribed to Microsoft 365 for Campaigns](get-microsoft-365-campaigns.md), your next step is to get everything set up.

 ## Before you begin